 The bill amends West Virginia Code ยง8-13-13 to regulate the imposition of fire protection service fees by municipalities.
-It prohibits any municipality from imposing new fire protection service fees on individuals or businesses located in counties that have already established a fire service fee, unless there is an intergovernmental agreement in place between the municipality and the county commission.
+It prohibits any new fire protection service fees from being charged to individuals or businesses located in counties that already have a fire service fee in place, unless there is an intergovernmental agreement between the municipality and the county commission.
 The bill outlines specific requirements for this agreement, including that the fees must be uniform for all users, and that no individual or business should be required to pay both municipal and county fire service fees.
 Additionally, it allows municipalities to increase or decrease existing fire protection fees that were in effect prior to June 30, 2024.

 Statutes affected: